Welcome To iFightBack ® (by Self-Defense Software)

 Laser Training Cartridge for Reactive Dry Fire practice in your home or office:

 The IFightBack Laser Training Cartridge can be used for reactive "Dry Fire" practice in your own home, office, or classroom with your own firearm(s).
 The rubber snap cap at the rear of the cartridge protects the firing pin and a red laser dot indicates shot placement.
+(Note: Whether you use the iFightBack laser training cartridge or another brand, it must have an extended laser pulse time of at least 40 milliseconds.
+See: Selecting Laser Training Cartridges.)

 Using the iFightBack interactive training software you can practice drawing from concealment with both the 5-Step Draw Drill or Quick Draw that give you instant vocal feedback and records Shot Placement along with Times and Split Times.
 Other practice sessions allow you to practice proper stance, grip, sight acquisition, sight placement, trigger and , breath control as if at the shooting range but without the high cost of ammo.